 Grant’s good friend Felder Rushing, who lives in the Mississippi Delta, researched the bottle tree migration from Africa with the slave trade to the old South.
 His book, Bottle trees, and website are packed with history, legend, and gorgeous photos.

-When African slaves arrived in the U.S., they created bottle trees from dead trees or large limbs next to their quarters and adorned them with glass bottles scavenged from garbage piles.
+When African peoples arrived in the U.S., they created bottle trees from dead trees or large limbs next to their quarters and adorned them with glass bottles scavenged from garbage piles.
 Blue bottles were coveted, because they repelled evil and trapped night spirits to be destroyed by the rising sun.
 Many Milk of Magnesia bottles ended up on trees!

 Bottle trees, often referred to as “poor man’s stained glass,” can also be made from wooden posts with large nails, welded metal rods, or bottles simply stuck on the tines of an upended pitch fork, Rushing says.
 You can use any color bottle, but blue ones are considered the best, because of their centuries-old association with ghosts and spirits.